four-corners/four-corners-wp-plugin/README.md

 ## Development

+Run `npm install` if this is the first time developing on the repo.

+This is your development cycle:
 1. Update code in `src/`
 2. Edit `update_version.sh` and run it
-3. Run `npm run build` TWICE to ensure all changes are propagated
+3. Run `npm run build` (or `./build.sh`, they do the same thing)
 4. ZIP the `dist` folder and that is your plugin to upload